The best membrane keyboards 2024

 RGB customization limited to zones

-The Roccat Magma is our top pick for the best membrane keyboard on the market right now.
-Between a unique RGB color system, a whole second layer of macro options, and a feel of genuine quality in each keypress, the Magma impressed in our testing.
+The Roccat Magma is my top pick for the best membrane keyboard on the market right now.
+Between a unique RGB color system, a whole second layer of macro options, and a feel of genuine quality in each keypress, the Magma impressed in my testing.
 There's still more weight under each press when compared with a mechanical deck, but set against the membrane keyboard backdrop, this is a particularly satisfying model.

 Thanks to a distinctive panel with RGB lighting sitting underneath the main board, the Magma cleverly disguises a drop in aesthetic customization options with a replacement effect that some may even prefer.